Introduction

 would get from an ebook sale.
 As an example, in Australia under Public

-Lending Rights for printed books, authors
+Lending Rights for printed books (fee given to authors for printed

 currently get about